SteveJustin1963/tec-Sonic/README.md

 # tec-Sonic

-TEC-1 interface to sonic screwdriver, transducer, welder, drill, deterrent, atomic levitation, harmonic scattering, sonoluminescence, sonic cleaning, sonic dispersion, etc
+TEC-1 driven sonic device to do some of the following..
+- screwdriver
+- transducer
+- welder
+- drill
+- deterrent
+- atomic levitation
+- harmonic scattering
+- sonoluminescence
+- sonic cleaning
+- sonic dispersion